Diocese of Tricarico

-The Italian Catholic Diocese of Tricarico (Dioecesis Tricaricensis) is in Basilicata.
+The Diocese of Tricarico (Dioecesis Tricaricensis) is a Latin diocese of the Catholic Church in Basilicata.
 It is a suffragan of the Archdiocese of Potenza-Muro Lucano-Marsico Nuovo.

 History

 Bishop Liutprand of Cremona, who had participated in the siege of the Byzantines at Bari in 968, was sent by his patron the Emperor Otto I to Constantinople to seek a negotiated peace with the Emperor Nikephoros II Phokas.
 His mission was unsuccessful, and on his return Liutprand wrote a highly colored narration of his embassy, the "Relatio de legatione Constantinopolitana ad Nicephorum Phocam".
 The document mentions an aggressive act on the part of Polyeuctos, Patriarch of Constantinople, raising the bishopric of Otranto (Hydruntum) to the rank of a metropolitanate, and granting that prelate the right to consecrate bishops for Acerenza, Turcico (Tursi), Gravina, Macera, and Tricarico.
 Liutprand remarks that he thought that those consecrations were the right of the pope.
 This is the earliest mention of a bishop of Tricarico.

 Nicephoros Phocas according to Liutprand, ordered that all the dioceses in Byzantine territory in south Italy should use only the Greek Rite in the liturgy.
 The names of the Greek-rite bishops of Tricarico whose allegiance was to Constantinople are not known.

 In 1068, the diocese of Tricarico was assigned by Pope Alexander II to the metropolitanate of Acerenza.

 Of the Latin bishops after the Norman conquest the first was Arnoldo (1068).

 On 7 October 1123, Pope Calixtus II, who was residing in Benevento at the time, at the request of Bishop Peter of Tricarico, took the diocese under papal protection, and, in the bull Aequitatis et justitiae, confirmed the bishops' privileges and possessions, which are extensively listed.

 On 3 June 1237, at the request of Bishop Rogerius of Tricarico, Pope Gregory IX took the diocese under the protection of the papacy, and confirmed the bishops of the diocese in their privileges and possessions.
 The bull, In eminenti, lists all of the towns, villages and churches belonging to the diocese.

 On 29 July 1322, Pope John XXII reserved to the pope the right to nominate as well as confirm the appointment of all bishops in Italy, including the bishops of Tricarico.
 This act removed the power of electing a bishop from the cathedral Chapter.
 When Bishop Richardus died early in 1324, the Canons of the cathedral Chapter proceeded, in accordance with custom, to elect a new bishop, Rogerius de Sanseverino, even though he was under the minimum age.
 Pope John XXII immediately invalidated his election, as attempted contrary to papal reservation, and on 4 May 1324 appointed Bonaccursus, the archpriest of the church of Ferrara instead.

 Bishop Fortunado Pinto (1792–1805) held a diocesan synod in Tricarico on 5 June 1800.